JordanJWSmith/song-to-image/README.md

 - Add Spotify login
 - Allow users to generate images for their most-played songs, etc
 - Create a 'scrapbook' of images for a given playlist

+### Other
+- Add arg to compare text prompts across all summarizer models before committing to generating the image
+- Add arg to choose `stable-diffusion` version, possibly other text-to-image models